Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Introduction

 \section{Introduction}

-The investigation of hadronic matter forms a fundamental pillar of high-energy nuclear physics, providing crucial insights into the thermodynamic behavior of strongly interacting systems under extreme conditions.
-At high enough temperature and density, hadronic matter is expected to transition into the quark–gluon plasma (QGP), a deconfined phase that is believed to have prevailed in the microseconds following the Big Bang \cite{Shuryak:1980tp}.
-In order to probe this transition and the overall structure of the QCD phase diagram, relativistic heavy-ion collision experiments are conducted at various center-of-mass energies.
-Major experimental programs at the LHC (CERN), RHIC (BNL), and SIS18/SIS100 (GSI)~\cite{Aamodt:2008zz, Adcox:2004mh, Sturm:2010yit}, along with upcoming facilities such as NICA (JINR)~\cite{Kekelidze:2016hhw} and FAIR (GSI)~\cite{Friman:2011zz}, are designed to explore the properties of this exotic QCD matter.

-On the phenomenological front, the ideal Hadron Resonance Gas (HRG) model~\cite{Braun-Munzinger:1994ewq,Cleymans:1999st,Braun-Munzinger:2014lba,Alba:2017mqu}, treats hadrons and resonances as free particles in a thermalized, non-interacting system.
-Despite its simplicity, it has proven remarkably successful in reproducing many thermodynamic observables from first-principles LQCD simulations~\cite{Borsanyi:2013bia,HotQCD:2014kol,Borsanyi:2010cj,Fodor:2018wul,Borsanyi:2011sw}, making it a valuable baseline for understanding the hadronic phase of QCD matter.
-Another central application of the HRG model is the extraction of chemical freeze-out parameters---such as the temperature \(T_{\mathrm{ch}}\) and the chemical potentials \(\mu_B\), \(\mu_S\), and \(\mu_Q\)---through fits to experimentally measured hadron yields, their ratios, or fluctuation observables~\cite{Cleymans:1992zc,Yen:1998pa,Andronic:2017pug,Cleymans:2005xv,Becattini:2005xt,Bellwied:2018tkc}.
-Accurate determination of the freeze-out conditions is essential for understanding the chemical composition of the fireball produced in heavy-ion collisions and for constraining the QCD phase diagram.
+The Hadron Resonance Gas (HRG) model, which treats hadrons and resonances as non-interacting thermal particles~\cite{Braun-Munzinger:1994ewq,Cleymans:1999st,Braun-Munzinger:2014lba,Alba:2017mqu}, has demonstrated its reliability by successfully reproducing LQCD thermodynamic observables below the pseudo-critical temperature~\cite{Borsanyi:2010cj,Borsanyi:2011sw,Borsanyi:2013bia,HotQCD:2014kol,Fodor:2018wul}.
+The HRG model is also extensively applied to extract chemical freeze-out parameters—namely the chemical freeze-out temperature $T_{\mathrm{ch}}$ and the baryon, strangeness, and electric-charge chemical potentials $\mu_{B}$, $\mu_{S}$, and $\mu_{Q}$—through comparisons with measured hadron yields, yield ratios, and fluctuation observables across a wide range of collision energies in heavy-ion experiments at the SIS, AGS, SPS, RHIC, and the LHC~\cite{Cleymans:1992zc,Cleymans:1998yb,Yen:1998pa,Cleymans:2005xv,Becattini:2005xt,Andronic:2005yp,Vovchenko:2015cbk,Andronic:2017pug,STAR:2017sal,Bellwied:2018tkc,Vovchenko:2018fmh,Poberezhnyuk:2019pxs,Bhattacharyya:2019cer,Bhattacharyya:2020sgn}.
+These freeze-out parameters are essential for determining the chemical composition of the fireball and for mapping the QCD phase diagram.
+The thermal statistical model, like the HRG model, is expected to play an equally important role at upcoming facilities such as NICA~\cite{Kekelidze:2016hhw} and FAIR~\cite{Friman:2011zz}.